turnkeylinux-apps/magento/README.rst

    - Installed from upstream source code (via git/composer) to /var/www/magento

-     **Security notes**:

-     - Updates to Magento may require supervision so they **ARE NOT** configured to install automatically.
+     **Security note**: Updates to Magento may require supervision so they **ARE NOT** configured to install automatically.
 See below for updating Magento.

    - Hourly cron job for maintenance.